Tips for Owning a Big Dog in a Small Apartment

 Find the Right Apartment

-But big-dog-friendly apartments do exist, so don't give up!
-If you're having trouble, consider creating a pet resume.
+But big-dog-friendly apartments do exist, so don’t give up!
+If you’re having trouble, consider creating a pet resume.
 It may sound silly, but this can really work.
-Be sure to include a description of your dog's personality, any obedience training completed, validation of shots and health, letters of recommendation from your prior landlords and neighbors, and of course, a photo.
+Be sure to include a description of your dog’s personality, any obedience training completed, proof of vaccinations and health, letters of recommendation from your prior landlords and neighbors, and of course, a photo.
 Who can resist that beautiful puppy face?
 You can also set up a dog-to-face meeting so your potential landlord can see how well-behaved your dog is, and reassure your good intentions of caring for the apartment by providing proof of renters insurance.

 Establish a Routine

-Dogs are smart and most can easily adapt to the apartment lifestyle.
+Dogs are smart and many can adapt to the apartment lifestyle.
 You can make things easier on your pet by establishing and sticking to a routine.
 Set times for potty breaks, feeding, walking, and playing.
 In addition to helping your big dog feel comfortable in your apartment, sticking to a routine will also help prevent accidents on your apartment floor.

-One challenge renters face is not having a backyard with doggie door access.
-If you work full-time and can't take a mid-day break to go home and take your dog out, consider hiring a dog walker or taking your pet to doggie daycare.
-Could you imagine "holding it" for nine hours?
-Didn't think so.
+If you work full-time and can’t take a mid-day break to go home and take your dog out, consider hiring a dog walker or taking your pet to doggie daycare.
+Could you imagine “holding it” for nine hours?
+Didn’t think so.

 Plenty of Exercise